department-of-veterans-affairs/va.gov-team/teams/vsa/product/initiative-brief-template.md

 ---

 ## Assumptions/Risks
 *Your Discovery (next section) should describe how you'll validate these items.
-Address risks related to usability, value to users, feasibility/implementation, and viability given organizational constraints. *
+Address risks related to usability, value to users, feasibility/implementation, and viability given organizational constraints.*
 - Usability:
 - Value:
 - Feasibility:
 - Viability:

 ## Discovery
+*Describe the experiments, prototypes, etc. you'll develop to efficiently validate your assumptions.*

 - *What are you going to build now, and why have you decided to start there?*
 - *Why this solution / approach over other solutions / approaches?*